-Confirm your phone is not connected to a “Guest” network
+Confirm your connecting device is not connected to a “Guest” network.

-Confirm your phone is not using a VPN.
+Confirm your connecting device is not using a VPN.

 Once in the router config settings, find the section that lists the devices on your network.
-You should see an item labeled “start9labs”.
-Take note of the associated IP address and enter it into the Setup App in the “LAN IP Address” input field.
+You should see an item labeled “embassy”.
+Take note of the associated IP address and enter it into your browser’s URL field to enter the setup.